apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 ### GCS

 No extra configuration is needed.
-Please make sure the credential file is accessible by Spark, like using `export GOOGLE_APPLICATION_CREDENTIALS=/xx/application_default_credentials.json`, and download [Iceberg gcp bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-gcp-bundle) and place it to the classpath of Spark.
+Please make sure the credential file is accessible by Spark, like using `export GOOGLE_APPLICATION_CREDENTIALS=/xx/application_default_credentials.json`, and download [Iceberg GCP bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-gcp-bundle) and place it to the classpath of Spark.

 ### Other storage